 Besides feasting with friends and hosting group gatherings to catch up with loved ones, Christmas is a time where the spirit of giving reigns.
-This Christmas, why not give something else a little more special, such as your time and efforts to volunteer for a worthy cause?
-Volunteering is one of the ways which we can give back to society by contributing resources to a worthy cause.
-Spread some Christmas cheer and warmth by contributing and supporting some of these local causes below, and feel good while doing good.
-Here are ten ways you can help out during this Christmas in Singapore.
+This Christmas, why not give something else a little more special?
+Volunteering, and giving your time and energy to a good cause, is one of the ways which we can give back to society.
+Spread some Christmas cheer and warmth by supporting some of these local causes below, and feel good while you do good!

 Food to warm the belly and warm the heart

 Free dinners, all of which are Halal certified, are delivered to these families directly or to YWCA’s partner agencies for distribution.
-Volunteers can help deliver the meals in the areas including Outram, Tiong Bahru, Redhill, Queenstown and Jurong East.
-The free meals are delivered between 1.30pm to 4.30pm from Mondays to Fridays.
+Volunteers can help deliver the meals in the areas including Chinatown, Tiong Bahru, Redhill, Queenstown and Commonwealth.
+The free meals are delivered from Mondays to Fridays.

 To volunteer, find out more here.